scopen-coop/erpnext_france_disabled/README.md

 ## Application Archived
 This application is no more maintened by Frappe.
-The French Partners take the laed on this Please follow check new repository [ERPNExt France](https://github.com/scopen-coop/erpnext_france)
+A French Partners take the lead on this application Please follow and check new repository [ERPNExt France](https://github.com/scopen-coop/erpnext_france)

 ## ERPNext France